ncoghlan/misc/notes/python3/questions_and_answers.rst

 and security updates for a not yet specified period beyond that.

 **August 2010**: The first alpha of Python 3.2 was published. :pep:`392` covers the details of the Python 3.2 release cycle.
+Python 3.2 restored preliminary support for the binary and text transform codecs that had been removed in Python 3.0.

 **October 2010**: :pep:`3333` was published to define WSGI 1.1, a Python 3
 compatible version of the Python Web Server Gateway Interface.